 Thy testimonies that Thou hast commanded are righteous and very faithful.

-Those He fed with manna offer to the Saviour vinegar and gall.
+Those He fed with manna offer to the Savior vinegar and gall.

 My zeal has consumed me, because mine enemies have forgotten Thy words.